-All adjudications broadly follow the same process from appointment through to issue of the decision.
+All adjudications broadly follow the same process from appointment through to issuance of a decision.
 This level of average fee, at circa 15% of the average value in dispute, would suggest that there is a minimum amount of time to be expended and a corresponding fee, for even the smallest of disputes, to engage in the adjudication process from beginning to end, as could be reasonably expected.

-It is notable that the level of fees charged relative to the value in dispute is broadly comparable to the adjudicator fees proposed in the new Low Value Dispute Procedure (LVDP).17 The proposed fees relative to the claim value presently included within the LVDP, which is currently at industry and public consultation stage, are as follows:
+It is notable that the level of fees charged in relation to the value in dispute is broadly comparable to the adjudicator fees proposed in the new Low Value Dispute Procedure (LVDP).16 The proposed fees relative to the claim value presently included within the LVDP, which is currently at industry and public consultation stage, are as follows:

 Claim value Adjudicator fee

-Up to €10,000 €2,000
+Up to EUR 10,000 EUR 2,000

-€10,001 up to €25,000 €3,500
+EUR 10,001 up to EUR 25,000 EUR 3,500

-€25,001 up to €50,000 €6,000
+EUR 25,001 up to EUR 50,000 EUR 6,000

-Over €50,000 Negotiable
+Over EUR 50,000 Negotiable